Kaila Estrada

-Michaela Aryanna "Kaila" de Belen Estrada (born March 16, 1996) is a Filipino actress and model.
+Michaela Aryanna "Kaila" de Belen Estrada (born March 16, 1996) is a Filipino actress.
 Following several stints in modeling, she signed with Star Magic in 2021 and made her first screen appearance in the drama mystery series Viral Scandal (2021).
 Her profile increased in 2023 following her roles in the television series Linlang and Can't Buy Me Love.
-She has received nominations for an Asian Academy Creative Award and a PMPC Star Awards for Television.
+She has won a Star Award for Movies, including nominations for an Asian Academy Creative Award and a PMPC Star Awards for Television.

-Early life
+Early life and background

 Michaela Aryanna de Belen Estrada was born on March 16, 1996.
 She is the youngest daughter and third of four children of actors John Estrada and Janice de Belen.
 Estrada graduated with a Bachelor of Arts degree in Arts Management from the De La Salle–College of Saint Benilde in 2017.

-Career
+Acting career

 Modeling (2013–2020)

 At age 17, Estrada began modeling in 2013 as a ramp model for fashion designer Randy Ortiz.
 The following year, she signed with Mercator Models and Talent Management.
 In 2018, she took part in #SMYouthDenim fashion show at SM Makati as an ambassadress for SM Youth.